quangis/transforge/docs/README.md

 implementation.
 The goal is only to capture some properties that are deemed *conceptually* relevant, as a form of *procedural metadata*.

-The `transformation-algebra` library facilitates defining a transformation language and parsing its expressions into semantic graphs.
+`transforge` facilitates defining a transformation language and parsing its expressions into semantic graphs.
 It is written in pure Python with few dependencies.

 In order to reason about about transformations, it also implements a [type inference](https://en.wikipedia.org/wiki/Type_inference) module,